esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 <div markdown="1">
 **Exercise**

-  1. Update the neuron update loop so that it computes its error (forward propagate and compare to desired)
+  1. Update the loop so that it computes the forward propagation error
-  2. Update the neuron update loop to perform learning of its weights (based on back-propagation)
+  2. Update the loop to perform learning (based on back-propagation)
-  3. Run the complete learning procedure, which should produce a result similar to that displayed below.
+  3. Run the learning procedure, which should produce a result similar to the display below.
   4. Perform multiple re-runs of the learning procedure (re-launching produces different datasets)
   5. What observations can you make on the learning process?
   6. (Optional) Change the input patterns, and confirm your observations.
+  6. (Optional) Incorporate the bias in the weights to obtain a **vectorized** code.

 </div>{: .notice--info}